-On July 20, 2017, the Company entered into an Assignment and Novation Agreement, with Jadex (the Company's wholly-owned subsidiary).
+On July 20, 2017, the Company entered into an Assignment and Novation Agreement, with Jadex (the Company's wholly owned subsidiary).
 Jadex agreed that it shall be bound by, observe, and perform the duties and obligations of the Company, for the assigned interests.

-(Expressed in Canadian Dollars) (Unaudited - prepared by management) December 31, 2023
+(Expressed in Canadian Dollars) (Unaudited - prepared by management) Three and six months ended March 31, 2024